Scaling the weight parameters in Markov logic networks and relational logistic regression models: Domain-size-Aware RLR

 \subsection{Definition of Domain-size-Aware RLR}

-In this subsection, we will adapt the principle of DA-MLN to the weighted directed model approach of RLR, and we will see that since there is only one literal that is directly affected by any connection (the child literal of the edge), we can avoid the problem of aggregating a connection vector and can scale directly by the domain sizes of the free variables in the corresponding variable set.
-Formally, we define: \begin{definition} A \emph{DA-RLR }$T$\emph{ is given by the same syntax as an RLR (see Definition \ref{def:RLRSyntax}).
+In this subsection, we will adapt the principle of DA-MLNs to the weighted directed model approach of RLRs, and we will see that since there is only one literal that is directly affected by any connection (the child literal of the edge), we can avoid the problem of aggregating a connection vector and can scale directly by the domain sizes of the free variables in the corresponding variable set.
+Formally, we define: \begin{definition} A \emph{domain-size aware Markov Logic Network (DA-RLR) }$T$\emph{ is given by the same syntax as an RLR (see Definition \ref{def:RLRSyntax}).
 However, the semantics differs as follows from the semantics given in Definition \ref{def:RLRSemantics}:}

 Let $D$ be a multi-sorted domain reduct and let $D_{x}$ be the sort of a variable $x$.
-For any set of variable symbols $V$ let $|D|_{V}\coloneqq\underset{x\in V}{\prod}|D_{x}|$.
+For any set of variable symbols $V$ let $|D|_{V}\coloneqq{\prod}_{x\in V}|D_{x}|$.

 Then the induction step of Definition \ref{def:RLRSemantics} is replaced as follows:

 The probability of an $\mathcal{L}_{n+1}$-structure is given by the probability of its $\mathcal{L}_{n}$-reduct multiplied with the probability of the groundings of the atoms in $\mathcal{L}_{n+1}\backslash\mathcal{L}_{n}$.
 These are given by